biotoolbox/pam/README.md

   etr_max_row <- etr_regression_data[etr_regression_data[[prediction_name]] == max(etr_regression_data[[prediction_name]]), ]
   etrmax_with_photoinhibition <- etr_max_row[[prediction_name]]
 ```
-- **etrmax_without_photoinhibition**: The maximum electron transport rate without photoinhibition, taken over as `etr_max`
+- **etrmax_without_photoinhibition**: The maximum electron transport rate without photoinhibition, taken over as: `etr_max`
-- **ik_with_photoinhibition**: PAR where the transition point from light limitation to light saturation is achieved taking photoinhibition into account, calculated as
+- **ik_with_photoinhibition**: PAR where the transition point from light limitation to light saturation is achieved taking photoinhibition into account, calculated as:

 $$ik\\_with\\_photoinhibition = \frac{etrmax\\_with\\_photoinhibition}{alpha}$$

-- **ik_without_photoinhibition**: PAR where the transition point from light limitation to light saturation is achieved not taking photoinhibition into account, calculated as
+- **ik_without_photoinhibition**: PAR where the transition point from light limitation to light saturation is achieved not taking photoinhibition into account, calculated as:

 $$ik\\_without\\_photoinhibition = \frac{etrmax\\_without\\_photoinhibition}{alpha}$$